geoawd/py-to-player/README.md

 ## Raspberry Pi configuration
 I used a pi zero w as this was readibly available with the header already soldered.
 - enable SPIO
-- disable defualt audio (the HDMI, that I do not want to use)
+- disable default audio (the HDMI, that I do not want to use)

 Setting the audio out to use the bluetooth speaker is slightly trickier.
 After pairing the speaker in the GUI I tried to set a default config in
 /etc/pulse/client.conf.